 “The job market has changed since I last worked, I’m not sure what employers want now.”

 If this seems familiar and you are already confident with ICT and have good written communication skills, this course can help you to get that job.
 The course offers advice on making your application stand out, creating the perfect cover letter and writing successful CVs that get you the interview.
 It will also give you an employer’s perspective into the process and help you present yourself effectively at interview.

 What skills do employers look for?
 For many jobs good teamwork, time management and communication skills are essential skills.

 Rock into Work courses help you to develop these employability and customer service skills and to have the confidence to demonstrate them to an employer.
 You will also improve your interview skills, write or update your CV and gain a clearer understanding of workplace practices and procedures.

 We also run regular job clubs.
-No need to book, just come along to one of the sessions.
 These clubs offer employment support and advice, help with CVs and interviews, as well as access to Universal Job Match and other job search websites.
-The clubs run all year, apart from bank holidays.

 Our work coaches can help you get into work.